mkumm/mkumm_blog/content/posts/up-and-running-hugo/index.md

 $ docker run -d -p 8043:80 myblog
 ```

-Because the server we chose uses port 8043, we just needed to map all of our localhost (port 80) requests to the docker server's port 8043.
+Because the server we chose uses port 8043, we just need to redirect requests to the right ports.

-Now you can go to your [localhost](http://localhost) and see your full static site as it will be deployed.
+Now you can go to your [localhost](http://localhost) and see your full static site as it will be deployed on the web.

 ### Time to Fly.io

 **Set up Fly.io cli tools**

-If you don't have an account yet, go to [fly.io/docs/hands-on/install-flyctl/](https://fly.io/docs/hands-on/install-flyctl/) to set up `flyctl` and follow the first two steps.
+If you don't have an account yet, go to [fly.io/docs/hands-on/install-flyctl/](https://fly.io/docs/hands-on/install-flyctl/) to set up `flyctl` and follow the first two steps from their website.
 (I have no affiliation and receive no incentives from Fly.io).

-Once you have installed `flyctl` and created your account, deployment is 2 steps away.
+Once you have created your Fly.io account and installed `flyctl` deployment is just a couple steps.

 **Create your fly.toml file**

-We are going to let flyctl create this for us.
+Fly.io will need some information from us to be able to configure their resources to host our blog.
+We are going to let flyctl create the initial version of this for us.
+Run the following command.

 ```console
 $ flyctl launch